Antony’s Parthian War: Politics and Bloodshed between Empires of the Ancient World

 Repeated Mistakes

-One would have thought that perhaps Pacorus carefully prepared a plan of action in such a situation…. but no. Instead, Pacorus and his officers tossed out the combined arms strategy of utilizing both heavy cavalry and horse archers in unison.
+One would have thought that perhaps Pacorus carefully prepared a plan of action in such a situation…. but no. Instead, Pacorus and his officers tossed out the combined arms strategy of utilizing heavy cavalry and horse archers in unison.
 This had worked many times, so they thought they could take the high ground with little trouble.

 Battle

-Moreover, the arrogant and overconfident Pacorus, and his nobles, did not want the commoners and horse archers to steal the show, as they did at Carrhae.
+Moreover, the arrogant and overconfident Pacorus and his nobles did not want the commoners and horse archers to steal the show, as they did at Carrhae.
 So they decided to sally up the slope, as they did at the battle of the Cilician Gates.

-Once the cataphracts were within five hundred paces of the Romans, Ventidius took advantage of their elitism and rushed his soldiers to the brim and over, until both armies met at close quarters on the slope.
+Once the cataphracts were within five hundred paces of the Romans, Ventidius took advantage of their elitism and rushed his soldiers to the brim and over until both armies met at close quarters on the slope.

-Ventidius’ strategy here was simple, by engaging the elite Parthian cavalry, he had cover from the infamous Parthian horse archers.
+Ventidius’ strategy here was simple: by engaging the elite Parthian cavalry, he had cover from the infamous Parthian horse archers.

-You would think the Parthians would have learned from previous experiences what not to do.
+The Parthians would have learned from previous experiences what not to do.
 The result of their knee-jerk reaction was devastating.
 As the Parthian cataphract advanced up the slope, they were quickly repelled back… straight into those still coming up, inflicting great suffering to rider and mount.

 This is not to mention those who did make it to the brim were met and repulsed by heavy infantry.
 And if the heavy infantry did not get them, the slingers would.

 These slingers were likely on the left and right side of the Roman infantry, giving them a deadly arc of crossfire.
-This very well could be the reason as to why we do not hear of the Parthian horse archers partaking in the engagement, since any attempt to rush towards the front would put them in grave danger.
+This could be why we do not hear of the Parthian horse archers partaking in the engagement since any attempt to rush towards the front would put them in grave danger.

 Battle